Dr-youzhou/liuzhou.github.io/_pages/about.md

 - **Computer Vision Algorithm Engineer in AILab, ByteDance.Inc**.
 (2021.7 - NAN)

+  - Mainly working on visual search in video content, the system is widely applied in e-commerce products retrieval as well as advertisements recall.
-  - Mainly responsible for multi-modal research, as well as feature optimization and performance improvement of advertising systems.
+  - Responsible for multi-modal research, as well as feature optimization and performance improvement of advertising systems.

 - **Algorithm Engineer Intern in New Retail Intelligent Engine Business Group, Alibaba Group**.
 (2020.6-2020.9)